mrge-group/web-exercises-for-new-employees/README.md

    ['id' => "2", 'name' => 'test_user1'],
    ```

-Validate your the implementation with help of `Tests\Feature\UserTest`.
+Validate your implementation with help of `Tests\Feature\UserTest`.

 ##### Run Tests
 To run the User tests